-The theory aims to pinpoint the fair market price of a security that may be temporarily incorrectly priced.
-The theory assumes that market action is less than always perfectly efficient, and therefore occasionally results in assets being mispriced – either overvalued or undervalued – for a brief period of time.
+The APT aims to pinpoint the fair market price of a security that may be temporarily incorrectly priced.
+It assumes that market action is less than always perfectly efficient, and therefore occasionally results in assets being mispriced – either overvalued or undervalued – for a brief period of time.

 The APT is a more flexible and complex alternative to the Capital Asset Pricing Model (CAPM).
 The theory provides investors and analysts with the opportunity to customize their research.
-However, it is more difficult to apply, as it takes a considerable amount of time to determine all the various risk factors that may influence the price of an asset.
+However, it is more difficult to apply, as it takes a considerable amount of time to determine all the various factors that may influence the price of an asset.

 Assumptions in the Arbitrage Pricing Theory

 The Arbitrage Pricing Theory operates with a pricing model that factors in many sources of risk and uncertainty.
-Unlike the Capital Asset Pricing Model (CAPM) which only takes into account the single factor of the risk level of the overall market, the APT model looks at several macroeconomic factors that, according to the theory, determine the risk and return of the specific asset.
+Unlike the Capital Asset Pricing Model (CAPM), which only takes into account the single factor of the risk level of the overall market, the APT model looks at several macroeconomic factors that, according to the theory, determine the risk and return of the specific asset.

 These factors provide risk premiums for investors to consider because the factors carry systematic risk that cannot be eliminated by diversifying.

 The APT suggests that investors will diversify their portfolios, but that they will also choose their own individual profile of risk and returns based on the premiums and sensitivity of the macroeconomic risk factors.
-Risk-taking investors will exploit the differences in expected and real return on the asset by using arbitrage.
+Risk-taking investors will exploit the differences in expected and real returns on the asset by using arbitrage.